 Residency rule for expatriates

-An expatriate would be tax resident in Nigeria unless:
+An expatriate will be tax resident in Nigeria unless:

 - the duration of stay is less than 183 days in any 12-month period; including period of annual leave or temporary absence;